objectionary/eo-gof-patterns/README.md

 # Eo Design Patterns

-## What this repository is for?
+## Goal and Motivation
+To analyse design patterns by implementing some popular design patterns in EO.
+This is to help better assess the EO programming language and suggest alternatives of design patterns in EO that could replace such patterns which are not supported in the language.

-This repository contains description and EO implementation of 14 programming design patterns.
+This repository contains descriptions and EO implementation of some popular software design patterns.

 ## Implemented patterns
 The description with pattern analyzes is presnted [here](https://github.com/HSE-Eolang/eodesignpatterns/blob/main/EO%20Design%20patterns.pdf).